HIS STORY

 Cape Vincent, Portugal c.1600 (Credit: Wikimedia)

-Having met up with one of the other ships, Hoop, also in dire straits, the decision was made to head for a land known to be cold – a potentially good market for their cargo of wool - and not under Spanish influence.
-Japan.
+Having met up with one of the other ships, Hoop, also in dire straits, the decision was made to head for a land known to be coldโa potentially good market for their cargo of woolโand not under Spanish influence: Japan.

-Kawachi Bay (above) faces Kuroshima where Adams arrived on 19 April 1600.
+Kuroshima, near the town of Usuki in Kyushu, where Adams arrived on 19 April 1600.

 Crucially, no one on board had been there before, and their charts were of uncertain accuracy.

 From November 1599 until April 1600, quite good timing for the era, they sailed the largest body of water on the planet, managing to re-victual briefly at Guam.
-With only a fraction of the crew able to stand, on April 19th 1600, Liefde, now alone after Hoop's disappearance during the crossing, weighed anchor by the island of Kuroshima, near the town of Usuki in Kyushu.
+On April 19 1600, with only a fraction of the crew able to stand, Adams was the most senior officer and took command of the Liefde, now alone after Hoop's disappearance during the crossing.
+Adams demonstrated navigational brilliance in the way he redirected Liefde to weigh anchor by the island of Kuroshima, near the town of Usuki in Kyushu.
+This action was truly heroic